akshaybabloo/Car-ND/Project_3/README.md

 ## 1 Preparing the data

-As mentioned earlier, the author used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to collect the data, he took six laps across the simulator and tried his best to keep the car in the center of the road.
+As mentioned earlier, I used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to collect the data, he took six laps across the simulator and tried his best to keep the car in the center of the road.
 One lap would not be enough for the network to be trained and it is not consistent enough.

-The data was not converted into grayscale because the author thinks that the color aspect is an import feature for any neural network to work.
+The data was not converted into grayscale because I think that the color aspect is an import feature for any neural network to work.

 The next step was to augment the data to remove any noise, for this to happen the frames were flipped vertically and appended to the original data, which doubled the dataset to `13658` samples.